 Maybe the calories.
 Maybe the grease.
 Maybe the fat.

 The flavor combo alone should convince you to try Sweet Potato Nachos.
 Sweet potatoes, black beans, sharp cheese, and a tangy cilantro sauce to boot–just perfection!

 - Black beans are a healthy, low-fat source of protein and fiber.

-- Avocado Cilantro Cream is a healthy fats from avocados and an extra boost of protein and calcium from the Greek yogurt that is also in this “cream.”
+- Avocado Cilantro Cream has healthy fat from avocados and an extra boost of protein and calcium from the Greek yogurt that is also in this “cream.”